Halley’s Comet 1334 BC – The Myth of Phrixus by Nicholas Costa © 2026

 Ino: is the name of the stepmother who tried to kill Phrixus.
 Scholars often link the name to the Greek verb iemi, meaning to move or to send.

 Phryxus:The name Phryxus (or Phrixus) comes from the Ancient Greek name Phrixos , which literally means bristling.
 It is derived from the Greek verb phrisso which refers to the physical sensation of hair or feathers standing up.
 It pairs very well with the image of an airborn golden ram.
-It is evident as with the myth of Sisyphus that these are all metaphors for a comet.
+It is evident as with the myth of Sisyphus that these are all metaphors for a comet or meteorite.

 Halley Multicolor Camera Team, Giotto Project, ESA